 Tätä sivua ei enää ylläpidetä.
 Siirry uuteen julkaisuluetteloon tästä

-Academic Dissertation to be presented with the assent of the Faculty of Medicine, University of Oulu, for public discussion in the Auditorium 8 of the University Hospital of Oulu, on August 9th, 2002, at 12 noon.
+Academic Dissertation to be presented with the assent of the Faculty of Science, University of Oulu, for public discussion in Auditorium GO 101, Linnanmaa, on June 15th, 2002, at 12 noon.

 Copyright © 2002

 Tohtori Kalle Kirsimäe

 The Surma basin is a part of the Bengal Basin situated in northeastern Bangladesh.
 The presence of eight gas fields and one oil field makes this an area that is interesting both economically and geologically.
 In spite of detailed geological and geophysical investigations, information available on palynostratigraphy and geochemistry for the area is scanty.